 Graduation Checklist for Prospective Graduates

-- Although technically, the bachelor’s robes are not correct for the master’s degrees because of the cut of the sleeves, you will not be barred from participating in Convocation and Commencement just because you have the wrong robe on.
+Although technically, the bachelor’s robes are not correct for the master’s degrees because of the cut of the sleeves, you will not be barred from participating in commencement just because you have the wrong robe on.

-The Capstone course is required of all graduating BSW and MSW students.
+The Capstone course is required of all graduating MSW students.

-The MSW Capstone consists of two weeks of four hours of class daily focusing on integration and synthesis of the major themes and objectives of the MSW program and on collegial consultation in preparation of a professional presentation delivered to the practice community.
+The MSW Capstone focuses on the integration and synthesis of the major themes and objectives of the MSW program and on collegial consultation in preparation of a professional presentation delivered to the practice community.

 Not just another banquet, but more like a family reunion, this spring event celebrates another successful academic year where students, faculty, staff, BOA members and other friends enjoy a catered meal and presentations by student award recipients, and the School of Social Work Alumni of the Year.
 (Business dress)

 The GSSW offers Career Services to both students and alumni.
 Services such as resume reviews, interview prep, job opportunities and more.
 Check out the website here for more information.

 Students have a rare opportunity in academic circles to participate in the School's academic, curricular and Board of Advocates committees, providing an important voice in the school's decision-making process.
 Students will have an opportunity to express interest in committee service at the beginning of the academic year to their associate dean.